 HB 1806 was defeated in the House Finance Committee and did not move forward.

 Virginia Economic Development Partnership (VEDP)

 SB 1574 and HB 2471 have been approved by the General Assembly.
 Governor McAuliffe added a technical amendment to the legislation.
 The General Assembly agreed to the Governor's recommendation.

 Telework Expenses Tax Credit

-SB 1576 and HB 1814 passed the General Assembly and have been sent to Governor McAuliffe for review and action.
+SB 1576 and HB 1814 passed the General Assembly and have been signed by Governor McAuliffe.